jrdurham/SermonAudioServiceRecorder/README.md

 Criteria: Recording started on Wednesday *after* 1700.
 <br>

-A few more options are available via the dropdown menu if you desect `Automatically Set Date/Event`, to allow easy use during special services like Camp Meetings and Revivals.
+A few more options are available via the dropdown menu if you deselect `Automatically Set Date/Event`, to allow easy use during special services like Camp Meetings and Revivals.
 Not all of the SermonAudio event types are listed here, as a matter of fact, most of them are *not*, however I do plan to add them in the future.